-Some alcohol beverages are produced by companies that are not licensed or regulated.
-This type of alcohol includes traditional alcohol, illicit alcohol, and surrogate alcohol, which makes up roughly a quarter of all alcohol consumed around the world.
-These drinks are produced in accordance with longstanding community traditions or home recipes solely for personal or community consumption.
-In other situations, the drinks are made or distributed illicitly to avoid licensing and taxes imposed by government or health or quality regulations.
-Consuming these products carries the same risks as consuming other alcohol beverages, but some products may carry even greater risks.
+Some alcohol beverages are not produced by companies that are licensed and regulated.
+Sometimes, these drinks are produced in accordance with longstanding community traditions or home recipes solely for personal consumption.
+In other situations, the drinks are made or distributed illicitly to avoid health or quality regulations, or licensing and taxes imposed by government.
+Drinking these products carries the same risk as drinking other alcohol beverages; but in some cases, risks may be greater.

-Illicit alcohol has greater risks that go beyond the illegal status of production and distribution.
+Illicit alcohol may carry greater risks that go beyond the illegal status of production and distribution.
 These drinks may contain widely different amounts of alcohol.
-Some may be made from non-ethanol sources of alcohol or may contain toxins that may be harmful or fatal to the consumer.
-For instance, a source of alcohol that sometimes appears in tests of illicitly produced alcohol, methanol — also known as wood alcohol — is very toxic, so even a small amount (just 10 milliliters of pure methanol) can cause blindness, and 30 milliliters of methanol can kill an individual.
+Some may be made from alcohol that is not ethanol, or may contain toxins that may sicken and even kill the drinker.

 Some illicit alcohol is made and packaged to look just like legitimate products.
-These counterfeit products may seem like a bargain, but it is impossible to know what a counterfeit product actually contains.
-When you buy a particular brand of alcohol, be suspicious of an unreasonably low price, and make sure that the packaging is authentic and secure.
+These counterfeit products may seem like a good deal, but the buyer has no idea what is inside.
+When you buy a particular brand, be suspicious of an unreasonably low price and make sure that the packaging is authentic and secure.
 An off-taste may be an indicator of a counterfeit product.

-Fuels, cosmetics, and disinfectants that contain a form of alcohol should never be ingested.
+Fuels, cosmetics, and disinfectants that may contain some forms of alcohol should never be ingested.
 They often contain ingredients that are dangerous for people to consume.